-- " Assess the impact of any cultural or structural changes introduced following the changes in management. - " Monitor the performance of the administration team and understand the improvements that have been made to the service to members. - " Look at the results of any further internal reviews carried out on the scheme, including the potential review of the High Risk and Return Fund to reduce charges. - " Seek to fully understand the approach that Wesleyan is taking to Environmental, Social and Governance factors and the impact that this may have on their fund performance and risk characteristics.
+- " Assess the impact of any cultural or structural changes introduced following the change in management. - " Monitor the performance of the administration team and understand the improvements that have been made to the service to members. - " Look at the results of any further internal reviews carried out on the policies and any consideration of increasing fund choices, introducing life-styling for all and potential fee reductions. - " Seek to fully understand the approach that Wesleyan is taking to Environmental, Social and Governance factors and the impact that this may have on their fund performance and risk characteristics.